sadjadtavakoli/Caprese-DA/README.md

 ## Needs a bit of coding action

-After installing all of the requirements, you should initialize the required constants in Caprese/constants.js.
+After installing all of the dependencies, you should initialize the required constants in Caprese/constants.js.
-Those constants include the following:
+The customizable variables include the followings:
-- repo_url: Repository url,
+- REPO_URL: Repository url
-- repo_main_branch: The main branch’s name,
+- REPO_MAIN_BRANCH: The main branch’s name
-- repo_test_relative_dir: The relative path of the test directory,
+- REPO_TEST_RELATIVE_DIR: The relative path of the test directory
-- repo_test_excluded_dirs: the test paths to be excluded from dynamic analysis,
+- REPO_TEST_EXCLUDED_DIRS: the test paths to be excluded from dynamic analysis
-- fpd_excluded_dirs: the paths to be excluded from frequent pattern detection unit,
+- FPD_EXCLUDED_DIRS: the paths to be excluded from frequent pattern detection
-- seed_commit: the commit to start the analysis with it.
+- SEED_COMMIT: the commit to start the analysis with
+- DATA_PATH: the storage path

 You can also modify any other constants based on your unique needs, like digging depth of the repository, the storage path, etc.